 - Genetics: Significant portion of our value system is genetically determined.
 Genes are responsible for a part of our value system.
-Thevalue system could be altered due to environmental factors. - Culture: Certain values are reinforced by culture.
-Certain cultures consider values such as achievements, peace, cooperation, unity, equityand democracy desirable. - Parents (family): Values are established in our families through parents.
+The value system could be altered due to environmental factors. - Culture: Certain values are reinforced by culture.
+Certain cultures consider values such as achievements, peace, cooperation, unity, equity and democracy desirable. - Parents (family): Values are established in our families through parents.
 Parents mould and instill a certain sense of values in their children.
 This will help the kids to cope with future challenges. - Friends and peers: Through friends and peers, many people acquire values.
 Some acquire negative values while the others acquire constructive values to brighten their future. - School: Through informal and formal education, a good number of people acquire values.
 We learn a lot of things at school as we get knowledge and skills.
 This is a source of values to the majority.
 Good schools instill constructive ideas to students as a sense of direction. - Media/press: Through newspapers, magazines, internet, radios, television and other relevant media, people acquire values.
 They admire and adopt values through role models in the media. - Other value systems: Our value system may get altered as we grow up and get exposed to other value systems.
-For example, being recruited in army.
+For example, being recruited into the army or police force may change our past existing value systems.